Fun and Frolics: Our Staff’s Favorite Tales from the Tucson Gem Shows

 Interweave Jewelry Editor

 Oh my goodness, where to start.
-In two weeks I’ll be heading to Tucson for about the 11th or 12th time–I’ve lost count.
+Soon I’ll be heading to Tucson for about the 11th or 12th time–I’ve lost count.
 Every time, I’ve been with great friends and coworkers who make what I call “gem camp” even more fun.
 Because what’s more fun than camp?
 And what’s more like camp to us gemmy jewelry people than Tucson?
 So I have lots of fun and very . . . well, memorable memories.

 There was my first year, which I’ll never forget.
 I had the wild idea to drive to Tucson, all the way from Tennessee for goodness sake, and that took nearly three days, including the 10 days it took to cross Texas.
 By the time I got to Tucson late one night, my hotel was not the oasis I’d hoped for.
 There was a dark scary parking lot (not really, but I’d never been to this town so it seemed so), no one and no cart to help with my tons of bags (again, exhausted first timer), and a loud, hot room with an uncomfortable bed and a very body-shaped discoloration on the carpet.
 With all of my bad luck taken in one big dose, I’m happy to report that the rest of my trip was spectacular (and that hotel has since been remodeled).